thinkthoughts/lean-gioia/README.md

 # lean-gioia

-Lean 4 formalization developed from specifications extracted from Lei Gioia's seminar material and related mathematical structure.
+Lean 4 formalization of the W-state locality obstruction developed from Lei Gioia's seminar material and the corresponding source result.

+**Start with the illustrated report:** [`REPORT/README.md`](REPORT/README.md)
+**Report page:** `labreports.app/gioia`

+The report gives a visual route from the source reading point through finite-range witness geometry and support-fiber aggregation to the checked vacuum-eigenstate conclusion.
+Figure D also shows how a leading researcher can use this repository from a reading point to a checked specification.

-The repository organizes:
+For the formal development, this repository organizes:

 1. **formalized mathematical statements** checked by Lean;
 2. **explicit hypotheses and representation choices** supplied to those statements;
-3. **physical interpretation** associated with the formal specifications.
+3. **source-to-formal comparison and physical interpretation** at specified reading points.

 The current proof architecture closes at **Checkpoint 52**.